kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Save scatterplot as a .png file as "Horizontal_Bar_Indicator_Risk"

-Detailed data visualization for this project is documented via comments in the 'visualization_results.py' file.
+Detailed data visualization for this project is documented via comments in the 'visualization_results.py' file